tmanas06/monad_game/README.md

-# 🎈 Bubble Tap - A Monad-Powered On-Chain Game
+# 🎮 Monad Gaming DApp - A Monad-Powered Gaming Platform

-Bubble Tap is a fun, fast-paced tapping game built on the Monad Blockchain, where **every interaction is an on-chain transaction**.
-Players tap on floating bubbles to increase their score — but beware of the bombs!
-Tapping a bomb deducts points and might cost you your leaderboard rank.
+Monad Gaming DApp is a fun, fast-paced gaming platform built on the Monad Blockchain, where **every interaction is an on-chain transaction**.
+Experience a variety of exciting games with the security and transparency of blockchain technology.

 This game showcases the **high throughput and low-latency capabilities of Monad**, making it the perfect playground for on-chain gaming.